This post may contain affiliate links. See our disclosure policy.

 - Pour on top of thawed berries and mix well.
 The berry/sugar mixture will be thick.

-- Spread berry mixture evenly in the pie crust.
+- Spread the berry mixture evenly in the pie crust.

-- Bake for 45-55 minutes or until crusts turn a golden brown.
+- Bake for 45-55 minutes or until crusts turn a golden brown and the fruit filling is bubbling.
 Use a pie crust shield if the edge is browning too fast.